gu12934/-LHL-Statistical-Modelling-Project/README.md

 * Interpreting the results of the statistical models

 ***
+## Files that were used

+city_bikes.ipynb
+This notebook should be filled out based on its instructions in Part 1 of the assignment.md file and should show all of the steps you used to execute those tasks

+yelp_foursquareEDA.ipynb
+This notebook should be filled out based on its instructions in Part 2 of the assignment.md file and should show all of the steps you used to execute those tasks

+joining_data.ipynb
+This notebook should be filled out based on its instructions in Part 3 of the assignment.md file and should show all of the steps you used to execute those tasks

+model_building.ipynb
+This notebook should be filled out based on its instructions in Part 4 of the assignment.md file and should show all of the steps you used to execute those tasks

+***
 ## Process

+***
 Part 1: Connecting to CityBikes API

 Part 2: Connecting to Foursquare and Yelp APIs